 CINCINNATI — A lawsuit filed by an insolvent insurer’s liquidator against an administrative services provider over its work for the insurer should be arbitrated, the provider argues in a June 29 brief to the Sixth Circuit U.S. Court of Appeals, saying that the McCarran-Ferguson Act does not reverse-preempt the Federal Arbitration Act (FAA) (Nancy G. Atkins, liquidator of Kentucky Health Cooperative Inc. v.
 CGI Technologies and Solutions Inc., No. 17-5506, 6th Cir.).

-HARRISBURG, Pa. — A Pennsylvania trial judge on June 7 granted a recommendation by the liquidator of Reliance Insurance Co. to approve 250 individual class (b) insurance guaranty associations (GAs) claims that were not previously submitted for approval for a total amount of $32,213,482.41 (In re: Reliance Insurance Co. in Liquidation, No. 1 REL 2001, Pa.
+HARRISBURG, Pa. — A Pennsylvania judge on July 25 approved a direct payment of reinsurance by a reinsurer to an insured in the liquidation of Reliance Insurance Co.
+(In re: Reliance Insurance Co. in liquidation, No. 1 REL 2001, Pa.
 Cmwlth.).

-CONCORD, N.H. — A New Hampshire trial justice on May 22 approved a $10 million settlement between an insolvent insurer’s liquidator and a manufacturer with regard to asbestos claims (In the Matter of the Liquidation of The Home Insurance Co., No. 03-E-0106, N.H.
-Sup., Merrimack Co.).
+CONCORD, N.H. — The liquidator for The Home Insurance Co. on June 27 asked a New Hampshire to approve two settlements totaling more than $16 million to resolve asbestos claims against insureds of seven insurance policies (In the Matter of the Liquidation of The Home Insurance Co., No. 03-E-0106, N.H.
+Super., Merrimack Co.).

-HARRISBURG, Pa. — The liquidator of Reliance Insurance Co. applied on May 25 for approval from a Pennsylvania court of a report and recommendation on administrative expenses by state insurance guaranty associations (GA) (In re: Reliance Insurance Co. in Liquidation, No. 1 REL 2001, Pa.
+HARRISBURG, Pa. — The liquidator of Reliance Insurance Co. in a July 5 application seeks the approval of on a Pennsylvania court for a direct payment of reinsurance by an reinsurer to an insured (In re: Reliance Insurance Co. in Liquidation, No. 1 REL 2001, Pa.
 Cmwlth.).